 - Locate the nearest garbage and recycling area(s) in your community.
 Ask your property manager to show you the area if you cannot find it.

 - Separate papers, metal, plastic bottles, buckets and tubs from your garbage and take them to recycling containers.
-Review these recycle preparation instructions for details.

 - Flatten cardboard boxes before recycling them.
 This saves space in the recycling container so your neighbors can recycle, too.